pythonanywhere/help_pages/articles/ChangingSystemImage.md

 tools (for example, the `mysql` bash command) will be updated.

-To update your MySQL or PostgreSQL server version, you need to contact us at [support@pythonanywhere.com](mailto:support@pythonanywhere.com), and we will handle the update for you.
+To update your MySQL or PostgreSQL server version, you need to contact us using the "Send feedback" link on your account page, and we will handle the update for you.
 Updating the server version involves a brief downtime for your account, so we'll coordinate timing with you.